wei-chen-li/drake-DER/README.md

 # Drake-DER

 This is a custom branch of Drake for simulating slender deformable objects.
+Visit [here](examples/multibody/filament/) for examples.

 For general information, visit [Drake Documentation](https://drake.mit.edu).

-For slender deformable object simulation example, try out [here](examples/multibody/filament/).